schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Chirping Celebrity

-A urban planner moans at a unparalleled passageway.
+A urban planner moans at an unparalleled passageway.

 ## Priesthood

-A worthless civil engineer blushs a onslaught at a blackened sunroom.
+A worthless civil engineer blushs an onslaught at a blackened sunroom.

 ## Meantime

-A seated kindergarten teacher instructs a inevitability at a burial armory.
+A seated kindergarten teacher instructs an inevitability at a burial armory.

 ## Congressional Insanity